The Erotic Dreams of Emanuel Swedenborg (2013)

 [2] https://brynathynchurch.org/cathedral/

-This is a fake Welsh name.
+[3] This is a "fake" Welsh name.
 Through an interesting historical quirk, it was popular at a certain time in Pennsylvania to create Welsh-sounding names for your new town, so they would be associated with the wealthier "main-line" towns built by Welsh Tract Quakers in the colonial era.

 reply